-The Alfred J. and A. Barrett Seaman Prizes in Interdisciplinary Writing were established by A. Barrett Seaman, Class of 1967 and a trustee of the College, and by his father,

-Alfred J. Seaman, Jr. Recipients must be Sophomore Seminar students who demonstrate excellence in writing, richness and clarity of interdisciplinary thinking, with the ability to effectively communicate to a wide audience.
+The Alfred J. and A. Barrett Seaman Prizes in Writing were established in 2001 by A. Barrett Seaman, Class of 1967, and a trustee of the College, and by his father, Alfred J. Seaman, Jr. Recipients must be Sophomore Seminar students who demonstrate excellence in writing, richness and clarity of thinking, and the ability to effectively communicate to a wide audience.

-The Soper Essay and Research Prizes, established by Arthur W. Soper, Class of 1893, are awarded for the best essay on a topic in economics assigned by the faculty and for the best research paper in economics.
-The competition is open to all seniors who are taking a second- or third-year course in economics.
+The Soper Essay and Research Prizes were established by Arthur W. Soper, Class of 1893.
+The essay prize is awarded for the best essay written on a subject determined by the department in an economics course above the 400 level.
+The research prize is awarded for the best senior research project.